 July 08, 2021 5 min read

 Cotton might just be the most misunderstood textile out there.
-Choosing cotton bedding can be downright confusing, from thread counts versus staple lengths to jersey versus Egyptian cotton sheets.
+Choosing the right type of cotton bedding can be downright confusing, from thread counts versus staple lengths to jersey versus Egyptian cotton sheets.
 But not for long.
-We’re here to break down the differences between two unique weave types: sateen versus percale.
+We’re here to break down the differences between two unique weave types: sateen vs percale, so you can decide which option is right for your sleeping needs.

 What Is Sateen?